 The results presented in Figure 5 illustrate the prevalence of various natural disasters and extreme weather events in the study area.
 In the surveyed region, extreme weather events are distributed unevenly, with prolonged droughts being the most common, occurring at a rate of 42%.
 Droughts, characterized by significantly below-average precipitation, severely impact agriculture, water supplies, and ecosystems.
 These findings are consistent with those of Madamombe et al. [78] and Mdoda [5], who identified drought as the most frequent extreme weather event adversely affecting agricultural productivity.
 Strong winds follow closely behind, accounting for 20% of occurrences.
 These winds can damage structures, trees, and power lines, particularly in storm-prone areas of the Eastern Cape Province.
 Floods, although less common at 16%, still pose a significant risk, inundating land and causing harm to property and infrastructure and sometimes resulting in loss of life, especially in regions susceptible to heavy rainfall or near rivers and coastlines.
 Tornadoes, which make up 10% of occurrences, present a considerable threat with their powerful rotating columns of air that can cause widespread destruction.
-Additionally, hot seasons account for 12% of events, resulting in prolonged periods of unusually high temperatures that exacerbate drought conditions and increase the risk of heatwaves, dehydration, and wildfires—particularly affecting vulnerable populations with limited access to cooling resources.
+Additionally, hot seasons account for 12% of events, resulting in prolonged periods of unusually high temperatures that exacerbate drought conditions and increase the risk of heat waves, dehydration, and wildfires—particularly affecting vulnerable populations with limited access to cooling resources.
 These findings highlight the diverse range of extreme weather events and the urgent need for comprehensive strategies to mitigate their impacts and enhance community resilience, especially among smallholder crop farmers.

 Based on the presented data on rainfall, extreme weather events, and temperature changes, this study concludes that smallholder farmers in the area are acutely aware of, and have perceived shifts in, the climate over the years.
 These farmers contend that climate change has adversely affected their agricultural yields, diminishing farm returns.
 This aligns with the findings of Belay et al. [42] and Nyang’au et al. [72], who reported that climate change has led to decreased agricultural productivity, further compromising food availability and farm income.
 Such changes are among the most significant challenges faced by farmers and the province as a whole.
 Farmers have also reported increased pests and diseases, further complicating their agricultural efforts.
 They have also noted that the hot seasons and elevated temperatures have resulted in crop failures due to excessive heat.
 These findings are illustrated in Figure 6 below.